-- a) The instruction contains one group of fields for each type of instruction - e.g. one to specify an integer operation, one to specify a floating point operation, etc. - b) If it is not possible to find operations that can be done at the same time for all functional units, then the instruction may contain a NOP in the group of fields for unneeded units. - c) The VLIW architecture required the compiler to be very knowledgeable of implementation details of the target computer, and could require a program to be recompiled if moved to a different implementation of he same architecture. - d) Because most instruction words contain some NOP's, VLIW programs tend to be very long. - e) A more recent implementation of this strategy, called EPIC (explicitly parallel instruction computing) is used in the Itanium architecture jointly developed by Intel and Hewlett Packard and currently used for high-performance systems such as servers. - 5.
-Most CPU's today use a somewhat similar approach known as SUPERSCALAR architecture. - a) A superscalar CPU fetches groups of instructions at a time typically two (64 bits) or four (128 bits) and decodes them in parallel. - b) That is, a superscalar CPU has just one instruction fetch unit, but it fetches a whole group of instructions, but it has 2 or 4 decode units and a number of different execution units.

-- c) The instructions can be of any type (integer, floating point, branch, etc.) If the instructions fetched together need different execution units, then they are issued at the same time.
+- c) The VLIW architecture requires the compiler to be very knowledgeable of implementation details of the target computer, and could require a program to be recompiled if moved to a different implementation of the same architecture. - d) Because most instruction words contain some NOP's, VLIW programs tend to be long. - e) A more recent implementation of this strategy, called EPIC (explicitly parallel instruction computing) was used in the Itanium architecture jointly developed by Intel and Hewlett Packard and intended for high-performance systems such as servers.
+(This particular ISA was dropped by Intel in 2019 but the ideas are still interesting and are used elsewhere.) - f) Though VLIW is not used in general purpose computers, it is a common technique used in digital signal processors. - 5.
+Most CPU's today use a somewhat similar approach known as SUPERSCALAR architecture. - a) A superscalar CPU fetches groups of instructions at a time typically two (64 bits) or four (128 bits) and decodes them in parallel. - b) That is, a superscalar CPU has just one instruction fetch unit, but it fetches a whole group of instructions, but it has 2 or 4 decode units and a number of different execution units. - c) The instructions can be of any type (integer, floating point, branch, etc.) If the instructions fetched together need different execution units, then they are issued at the same time.
 If two instructions need the same execution unit, then only the first is issued; the second is issued on the next clock.
-(This is called a STRUCTURAL HAZARD). - d) To reduce the number of structural hazards that occur, some superscalar CPU's have two or more integer execution units, along with a branch unit and a floating point unit, since integer operations are more frequent.
-Or, they might have a unit that handles integer multiply and divide and one that does add and subtract. - 6.
+(This is called a STRUCTURAL HAZARD).

+- d) To reduce the number of structural hazards that occur, some superscalar CPU's have two or more integer execution units, along with a branch unit and a floating point unit, since integer operations are more frequent.
+Or, they might have a unit that handles integer multiply and divide and one that does add and subtract. - e) The hardware rather than the compiler deals with the various kinds of hazards inherent in this, so the compiler does not need to be aware of the configuration of the target computer. - 6.
 Once again, the issue of data and branch hazards becomes more complicated when multiple instructions are issued at once, since an instruction cannot depend on the results of any instruction issued at the same time, nor on the results of any instruction issued on the next one or more clocks.
 With multiple instructions issued per clock, this increases the potential for interaction between instructions, of course. - a) Example: If a CPU issues 4 instructions per clock, then up to seven instructions following a branch might be in the pipeline by the time the branch instruction finishes computing its target address.
 (If it is the first of a group of 4, plus a second group of 4.) - b) Example: If a CPU issues 4 instructions per clock, then there may need to be a delay of up to seven instructions before one can use the result of a load instruction, even with data forwarding as described above.